 High school diploma or equivalent.

 Post-secondary degree in horticulture, soil science, turf management, botany, forestry or another agriscience, or four (4) years proven leadership role in landscape maintenance.

-Valid Michigan commercial pesticide applicator's license for applying pesticides in the right-of-way (category 6), ornamental (category 3a) and turf (category 3b), or reciprocally honored licenses.
+A valid Michigan commercial pesticide applicator's license for applying pesticides in the right-of-way (category 6), turf (category 3a), ornamental (category 3b).

 One of the top-100 public universities in the United States, Western Michigan University is committed to being learner centered, discovery driven and globally engaged.
 Founded in 1903, what was once Western Michigan College became Michigan's fourth public university in 1957.
 Since then, WMU has undergone dramatic growth in size and stature.
 Today, the University offers more than 240 academic programs to students pursuing degrees through the doctoral level.
 More than 20 percent of its 25,000 students are enrolled in graduate course work, studying in disciplines ranging from atomic physics and graph theory to medieval literature and blind rehabilitation.
 Of 101 graduate offerings available, 30 lead to a doctoral degree.